Karimi-Lab/inucs/README.md

 Also, note that all input files may optionally be in gzip format.

-The next step is to produce plots, which we saw its usage above, again using the built-in help `./inucs.py plot --help`:
+The next step is to produce plots, for which the built-in help `./inucs.py plot --help` gives:

 ```
 usage: inucs.py plot [-h] [-p <outfile_prefix>] [-s] <working_dir> <chrom> <start_region> <end_region>
 ```

-Thus, continuing after the `prepare` command above, to get interactions on chromosome `I` in the region between 50000 and 60000, we can use:
+Thus, continuing after the `prepare` command above, to get nucleosome interactions on chromosome `I` in the region between 50000 and 60000, we can use:

 ```bash